See marine life at The Sea Life London Aquarium

 The aquarium offers hearing loops at all its retail points for people with hearing impairments.

-Sea Life doesn’t offer reduced-price entry to disabled visitors, but carers can receive free entry on arrival as long as you have the right documentation.
-Acceptable documents include your DLA/PIP/DWP award letter, your Blue Badge and your International Proof of Disability.
+Sea Life doesn’t offer reduced-price entry to disabled visitors, but carers can receive free entry on arrival as long as they have the right documentation.
+Acceptable documents include your DLA/PIP/DWP award letter, your Blue Badge, and your International Proof of Disability.

 Prams and pushchairs are welcome throughout the aquarium, but they must be kept with you at all times, or the security team may remove them.